A Complete Guide to Jerico Colombia

 Passage of 100 stairs – This is a simple yet beautiful historical cobblestone staircase – appropriately named “100 stairs” for a good reason.
 Enjoy the lovely views of the mountains from the steps, too.

-Museo Maja- (Art Gallery) – This is a high-quality art gallery like anywhere you’d find in the city – part museum of artifacts and part Colombian Art exhibits – set in a historical house with an outside center garden.
+Museo Maja- (and Art Gallery) – This is a high-quality art gallery like anywhere you’d find in the city.
+It is part museum of artifacts and part Colombian Art exhibits – set in a historical house with an outside center garden.
 On weekends, expect this place to be busy with visitors from Medellin and nearby areas.
-Admission is free.
+Admission is 3.000 COP.

 Teatro Santa Maria – Traditional on the outside, yet this 374-seat theatre and cultural center are fully renovated on the inside.
 The quality of this theater is better than what you will see even in the big cities.